 “Talking about a potential conflict early on prevents things from getting worse…Our strategies in the habitat were to be open about our feelings and avoid blame.”–Ansley Barnard, on how she survived five months of isolation with a few other NASA scientists.While the daily virus updates are making clear health recommendations for the general public, your roommates might be processing the guidelines differently from you.
 Just like in any relationship, transparent communication about what you’re comfortable with during this time will be the best way to find a middle ground and avoid any unnecessary conflict.
 Take time to sit down with your roommates and discuss how to best adjust your cleaning and personal space boundaries.

 2. Find something to bond over

 You’re likely spending more time with your roommates than ever before!
 However, it’s also easy for this time to be consumed with a seemingly endless stream of binge-watching, social media scrolling, and microwave meals.
-Take the opportunity to intentionally spend time together by playing a new board game, trying out a new recipe, or perhaps hosting a virtual dinner party.
+Take the opportunity to intentionally spend time together with fun roommate games, trying out a new recipe, or perhaps hosting a virtual dinner party.
 This season won’t last forever, so take advantage of the extra time to try new activities!

 3. Intentionally create space and time to be alone

 No matter how much you enjoy your roommates’ company, everyone needs some time alone.
 If you feel cooped up and more agitated than normal during this time, remember that this is a drastic adjustment that takes time to adapt to.
 A personal space to decompress will help add a feeling of normalcy and calm to a very abnormal situation.
 In addition, creating your own schedule and then making time for your roommates within that schedule will help you mentally and physically separate from your roommates in a healthy way.